What is Syncopation?

 The idea behind this unique and catchy process is to change the emphasis on the bars or notes used in the composition.
 The general beat in a 4/4 time will call for emphasis on the first and third beats in the bar in most musical compositions.
 Syncopation, on the other hand, emphasizes the second and fourth beats.
 This method does not fundamentally alter the basic rhythm, but it does alter the composition’s final sound.

-Syncopation can also be used to add an overlay to an existing beat adding a second beat line.
+Syncopation can also be used to add an overlay to an existing beat by adding a second beat line.
 The secondary beat line fills in the small gaps between the main line’s beats, resulting in a sound that is potentially more aggressive and a more challenging beat that is ideal for dancing.

 Syncopation can be found in a variety of musical genres, but jazz has the most examples of its use.
 However, due to the ongoing blending of musical styles, syncopation can now be found in a wide range of musical styles.
 Country music, rock and roll, new age compositions, and some classical music compositions all use this approach.

-Syncopated beats can be part of the original composition or added to a musical work slightly realigning the main beat.
+Syncopated beats can be part of the original composition or added to a musical work by slightly realigning the main beat.
 The addition of syncopation to the arrangement updates and gives a fresh presentation to traditional classics from the blues, country, and rock and roll genres.